snandiDS/prokseq-deprecated/README.md

 	#       End of file "sample"
 	#

 In general, this file starts with GENOME entry.
 As in the example, the transcript file to be used in the analysis is transcripts.fasta.
-The next argument is indicates what would be the prifex of the indexed file, and where to store.
+The next argument indicates what would be the prefix of the indexed file, and where to store.
 The following lines are FASTQ.
 The first argument in the entry is forward fastq file and second is the reverse fastq file.
-However, if one has only single end reads, only one entry may be there.
+However, if one has only single-end reads, only one entry may be there.
 The subsequent argument is the directory where the alignment file has to be stored.
 The last argument is the condition/class of the sample file (example: "treat" and "control").

 DATA FILES:
 ===========